chbh-opensource/mri-on-bear-edu/docs/index.md

 <div style="margin-top: 30px;"></div>

 [Magdalena Chechlacz](https://www.birmingham.ac.uk/staff/profiles/psychology/chechlacz-magda) is an Assistant Professor in Cognition and Ageing at the School of Psychology, University of Birmingham.
-She initially trained and carried out a doctorate in cellular and molecular biology (2002).
-After working as a biologist (Larry L. Hillblom Foundation Fellowship at the University of California, San Diego) she decided on a career change to a more human-oriented science and neuroimaging.
-In order to gain formal training in cognitive neuroscience and neuroimaging, she completed a second doctorate in psychology at the University of Birmingham under the supervision of Glyn Humphreys (2012).
-From 2013 to 2016, she held a British Academy Postdoctoral Fellowship and EPA Cephalosporin Junior Research Fellowship, Linacre College at the University of Oxford.
+She initially trained and carried out a doctorate in Cellular and Molecular Biology in 2002, and after working as a biologist at the University of California, San Diego, decided on a career change to a more human-oriented science and neuroimaging.
+She completed a second doctorate in psychology at the University of Birmingham under the supervision of Glyn Humphreys in 2012, and from 2013 to 2016, held a British Academy Postdoctoral Fellowship and EPA Cephalosporin Junior Research Fellowship at Linacre College, University of Oxford.
 In 2016, Dr Chechlacz returned to the School of Psychology, University of Birmingham as a Bridge Fellow.

 <br>
 <p>